vlna/orange-pi-radio/README.md

 `chown -R radio:radio /home/radio`

+and give rights to change volume on sytem mixer

+`usermod -a -G audio radio`

 Use `crontab -e` and append following line to receive IR after reboot (you can experiment with time).

 `@reboot sleep 60 ; sudo -H -u radio /usr/bin/irexec -d`